pkgit123/sample-pandas-redshift/README.md

 There are some articles on the internet that suggest a solution using pandas and sqlalchemy.
 However testing this solution, I find that it doesn't quite work correctly.
 The table is uploaded to the "PUBLIC" schema (a built-in Redshift schema) and there is no simple way to target a different schema.

-Instead this playbook uses library called pandas_redshift.
+Instead this playbook uses library called `pandas_redshift`.

 ## Installation